stella-hu-xing/Chatroom/README.md

-# ActivityStream
+# Chatroom
-First distributed system project
+First distributed system project of implementing a chatroom for multiple users to communicate with each other.

 user manual: